mrcosta/mrcosta.github.io/_posts/books/2018-09-16-continuous-integration.md

 # **What the book is about?**

-You can call it the Bible of Continuous Integration, but as the Bible, it has it's core learnings and then you need to adapt to your time and context.
+You can call it the Bible of Continuous Integration, but as the Bible, it has its core learnings and then you need to adapt to your time and context.

 The book gives you all the steps that you need to do in order to achieve a project with Continuous Integration and Continuous Delivery.
-Given that the books if from 2010, the "how" you should do this steps, depending on your background, it's a little bit outdated, but still with a lot of value if your focus is on what are the goals of each step.
+Given that the books it is from 2010, the "how" you should do this steps, depending on your background, it's a little bit outdated, but still with a lot of value if your focus is on what are the goals of each step.

 # **The book**

 I have experience with both practices and decide to read the book to have a more solid base that can give me more knowledge when talking about the subject.
-Given this, some of the subjects of the book I just skipped because I think some solutions for problems evolved when compared to the time that the book was written.
+That said, some of the subjects of the book I just skipped because I think some solutions for problems evolved when compared to the time that the book was written.
 I will focus to show and comment only about the things that I thought was interesting to me.

 * **adapt the pipeline for your own project**: there is no silver bullet pipeline.
 You should do as you think that would be the best for your project (since you're still following the principles).

-* **benefits of continuous integration and delivery**: release faster, efficient and reliable, cheap, rapid and predictable.
+* **benefits of continuous integration and delivery**: release faster, efficient and reliable, cheap and predictable.

-* **too long, didn't read of the steps that you pipeline should have**: test (make sure application code works), create the executable, test coverage and quality of code, functional testing (business acceptance criteria), capacity/performance testing, showcase/manual testing, and the pipeline should give us visibility about these steps and their current status.
+* **"too long, didn't read" of the steps that you pipeline should have**: test (make sure application code works), create the executable, test coverage and quality of code, functional testing (business acceptance criteria), capacity/performance testing, showcase/manual testing, and the pipeline should give us visibility about these steps and their current status.

-* **why we should automate deploy and other CI tasks**: errors occur, is not repeatable, documentation usually makes assumptions about the level of the knowledge of the person.
-It's boring and repetitive, what makes easier to mistake and it's not auditable.
+* **why we should automate deploy and other CI tasks**: errors occur, is not reproducible, documentation usually makes assumptions about the person's knowledge level.
+It's boring and repetitive, what makes easier make a mistake and it's not auditable.
 We want to free people to do the interesting work and leave repetition to machines.
 Avoid absolute paths and manual steps in your configuration and deployment scripts.
 Also, try to monitor your deploys.

 * **the longer the release cycle, more assumptions about the environment it will appear**: we will not remember very clearly what was in the last deploy, or current status of the configuration of that environment (thus, avoid manual configuration between environments) and what is the status of our database.